-Expected results Performance indicators Target 2010 Objective 1 To provide the Court with the necessary permanent premises to meet the organization's strategic goals and objectives.
-Project performs in line with the agreed budget.
-Preliminary design of the permanent premises finalized.
+Expected results Performance indicators Target 2010 Objective 1 • To provide the Court with the necessary permanent premises to meet the organization's riejeet perierine in inte with the 100% strategic goals and objectives. • Preliminary design of the permanent premises finalized.
 100%